Bunyip Chasm: In a Gammon Gorge

 The scale of the amphitheatre could be appreciated from the top of the waterfall.

-The start of the climb was a bit ugly, but then wasn’t too bad other than the feeling of exposure that grew as I climbed, which was accentuated by the poor handholds.
+The start of the climb was awkward, but after that wasn’t too bad other than the growing feeling of exposure as I climbed, which was accentuated by the poor handholds.
 The worst of it was the top.
-The rock was not only tilted downwards, but had also been worn very smooth by the flow of water.
-Even with the rock dry I could barely stop from sliding back over the edge; it would be treacherous if it was wet.
+The rock was not only tilted downwards, but had been polished smooth by the flow of water.
+Even with the rock dry I could barely stop from sliding back over the edge; it would be treacherous if wet.

 At the top of the waterfall.